dstack-js/dstack/docs/docs/intro.md

 ```

 ## Basic usage
+You'll need a bootstrap/relay peers, we provide them by default, but we not guarantee availability.

 ### Create stack
 ```javascript
 import { createStack } from '@dstack-js/lib'
 const stack = createStack({ app: 'helloWorld' })
 ```

-You'll need a bootstrap/relay peers, we provide them by default, but we not guarantee availability, if you want to use your own provide them in `peers` options key

 If you are using default peers be sure to set unique app name

 ```javascript
 import { createStack } from '@dstack-js/lib'
 const stack = createStack({ app: 'helloWorld', peers: ["https://peer.example.com/dstack"] })
 ```
+If you want to use your own provide them in `peers` options key

 ### Store data
 ```javascript